- To create an all-day event, click the day's date at the top of the hourly column:

 - Organizer (shows the users who have given writing rights on their events AND whose calendar is displayed in main view).

 - Reminder: to set event alerts and reminders.
 You can choose how notifications are shown using the "display" drop-down menu:

-- Email: an email message is sent to the user - former default behaviour
+- Email: an email message is sent to the user - former default behavior

 - Notification: a browser notification popup is shown